Purchasing Card — Everything a Procurement Professional Should Know

 2. Streamlines the purchasing process

 P-cards are usually used in small transactions.
-This is why employees are able to get what they need in an instant.
+This is why employees can get what they need in an instant.
 It enables employees to skip the purchase order process which gives them an advantage.

 3. Saves time and money